apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 the next step is to narrow down the list of candidates to the one that is causing the backtracking.

 We narrow-down the list by "bisecting" the list.
 We remove half of the dependency limits and see if it still works or not.
-It works - we continue.
-If it does not work, we restore the removed half and remove the other half.
-Rinse and repeat until there is only one dependency left - hopefully (sometimes you will need to leave few of them).
+If it works, we continue.
+Otherwise, we restore the removed half and remove the other half.
+Repeat until there is only one dependency left - hopefully (sometimes you will need to leave few of them).

 This way we can relatively quickly narrow down the dependency that is causing the backtracking.
 Once we